-Yet, in violation of the new regulations, and in violations of CRS 18-8-404 First degree official misconduct, Ms. Brisnehan (CDPHE) automatically granted "interim authorization" to anyone who applied and submitted the appropriate fee - including members of her "CAMMP organization" who had been previously performing the illegal assessments of methamphetamine affected properties.
-Ms. Brisnehan (CDPHE), ultimately, granted certain fraudulent consultants full state "certification" and authorization to perform assessment work in methamphetamine affected properties.
-However, in spite of her granting "certification," these consultants still could not produce proof of any documentable training, and who could not demonstrate eligibility in this particular field.
-(Unfortunately, unbelievable as it sounds, these now "certified" consultants are the ones an home owner must now hire to perform an assessment at a contaminated property, to bring it into "compliance").
+Yet, in violation of the new regulations, and in violations of CRS 18-8-404 First degree official misconduct, Ms. Brisnehan (CDPHE) granted "interim authorization" to the very consultants who had been performing the fraudulent assessments and to each of the members of her "CAMMP organization" who had been previously performing the illegal assessments of methamphetamine affected properties.
+Ms. Brisnehan (CDPHE), ultimately, in violation of the regulations, granted full state "certification" as personal favors.